Kalmat/EWMHlib/README.md

 For more information, refer to official documentation at: https://specifications.freedesktop.org/wm-spec/latest/

+This module has been tested OK in Ubuntu/GNOME, Mint/Cinnamon and Manjaro/KDE.
+If you have issues in other EWMH-compliant environments, do not hesitate to [open an issue](https://github.com/Kalmat/EWMHlib/issues) in the [project homepage](https://github.com/Kalmat/EWMHlib)

-**Warning: new Display Server used by GNOME in Ubuntu, Wayland, is not EWMH-compliant, so some features will not work**
+**Warning: new Display Server used by GNOME in Ubuntu, Wayland, is not EWMH-compliant, so many features will not work**

-### RootWindow: Root queries, changes and messages
+### EwmhRoot: Root queries, changes and messages

 Class to access root features.

-If you need to address default root window, you can simply use `defaultRootWindow` object, which will give you instant access to all root-related features (it is equivalent to: `myRoot = RootWindow()`)
+If you need to address default root window, you can simply use `defaultRootWindow` object, which will give you instant access to all root-related features (it is equivalent to: `myRoot = EwmhRoot()`)

-To get a RootWindow object it is necessary to pass the target root id.
+To get a EwmhRoot object it is necessary to pass the target root id.
 This can be achieved in several ways:

 - You already have a root, so pass root.id param
 - You have some criteria to select a root, so use the convenience function `getAllDisplaysInfo()`, to look for all roots and select the desired one